strongloop/strongloop.com2/_posts/2017-06-08-join-strongLoop-developer-week-new-york.md

 {% include image.html file='developer week ny.png' alt='Developer Week NY' %}
 <!--more-->
+StrongLoop is proud to be one of the event sponsors.
 Visit us at our booth to talk and the StrongLoop team about your API or app development.
 Developer Evangelist [Joe Sepi](https://strongloop.com/strongblog/my-friends-call-me-joe-sepi-and-you-can-too/) will be attending the event, as well as leading two discussions:

 - Building Serverless Applications on the Apache OpenWhisk Platform
 - An API-First Approach to Take Over the World